Elite-Kode/elitebgs/CONTRIBUTING.md

 Elite BGS requires a few things to get going:

 1. Git and Github account
-2. A recent NodeJS LTS version, v8.9.0 (Carbon) and above
+2. A recent Node.js LTS version, v12.18.2 (Erbium) and above
-3. MongoDb 3.2 and above
+3. MongoDB 4.0 and above
 4. Redis 6.2 (stable) and above
-5. Configure front end and back end secrets
+5. Configure secrets for `frontend`, `backend`, `eddn_listener`, `guild_bot` and `tick_listener`
-6. A Discord account and "guild" (server) for OAuth authentication (required)
+6. A Discord account for OAuth authentication (required) and a Discord "guild" (server) if `guild_bot` is required

-On the server or development workstation, node.js, MongoDB, and Redis must be installed and correctly working.
+On the server or development workstation, Node.js, MongoDB, and Redis must be installed and correctly working.
 Otherwise, these instructions may fail.
 If you develop on Windows, you will need to install Redis in Windows Subsystem For Linux (WSL2), a Docker container, or a virtual machine, as there are no current native Windows ports.

-To serve the `frontend` application scalably in production is not yet documented.
+Documentation to serve the `frontend` application scalably in production is not yet available.
 Documentation updates on how to do this on a single host or within a Dockerized environment such as Google Cloud Platform or Kubernetes are most welcome.

 See below on how to contribute using branches and pull requests.

 ### Optional Requirements

-- An IDE or code editor is highly recommended, preferably with node.js integration and debugger
+- An IDE or code editor is highly recommended, preferably with Node.js integration and debugger
 - GitHub Desktop can make working with GitHub a lot easier on Windows or Mac platforms
 - `guild_bot` to send Elite BGS admin notifications to Discord
 - A Bugsnag account and API token if you want crash reporting and analysis